Paper Chan's Little Guide to Minecraft Server Optimization!

 per-player-mob-spawns: true

-Paper would attempt to spawn mobs more evenly across all players online.
+Paper will attempt to spawn mobs more evenly across all players online.

 Ensure this option is set to true.
 This is beneficial to the majority of servers.